About Five of Pentacles

 Meaning in Tarot

-My inner sight can't help but associate this card with the Biblical story of Joseph and Mary's arduous sojourn ending in the birth of the Christ child.
+Let’s face it, the five of pentacles can be a bit intimidating.
+True, this card hints to hard times, but it also has a message of hope after a time of struggle.
+I can’t help but associate this card with the Biblical story of Joseph and Mary’s arduous sojourn ending in the birth of the Christ child.

 Perhaps it’s the hint of a shepherds hook seen in the Aquarian deck (far left in the above shown card trio).
 Or, the Mother Mary archetypal imagery shown in the center card (Morgan-Greer version).

 Whatever the case, the theme of pilgrimage can be easily inferred in the five of pentacles Tarot card meaning (Webster defines pilgrimage as: “a long journey taken as an act of faith or devotion”).

 Keyword cast out for five of pentacles Tarot card Meaning:

 When the five of pentacles shows up in our readings, in some fashion we are encountering the darkest before our personal dawn.
 This card beckons us to screw our courage to the sticking place and persist in following our anchoring beliefs.
 The card further urges us to bolster ourselves in the midst of what’s likely to be a tremendously troublesome environment.

 The conditions we find ourselves in when pulling this card are potentially wicked, and they bite hard at our backs.
 Lack of money and poor health are cruel enough to darken the heart.
 But, perhaps the cruelest cut of all is ridicule or rejection from others who would (traditionally) be considered compassionate to us and our cause (i.e., the church, our family and friends).